benjamin-owen/Website-Image-Extractor/README.md

 <tr>
 <td>Image Preview and Order</td>
 <td>The leftmost panel in the GUI is reserved for image previews and manipulation of the order of images in the image list (center panel, explained in detail below).
+After selecting an image from the dropdown, a preview of that image will appear in the space below the "Move up" and "Move down" buttons.
+If the image URL is not valid (invalid URL or other issue), a "File not found" image will be displayed instead.

 Using the "Move up" and "Move down" buttons, the current selected image (from the dropdown) will be moved up and down on the list of all images, respectively.
 This is useful for images that need to be named in sequential order to correct any images that are not in the desired order.</td>
 <td><img src = "https://www.bensuniverse.com/media/software/website-image-extractor/Website-Image-Extractor-image-preview.jpg" alt = "Image preview and order"></td>
 </tr>